nata-kab/TimeTracker/README.md

-# Time Tracker project
+# Time Tracker

-This is repo for simple Time Tracker app
+## This is repo for Time Tracker React Native app

+Time tracker allows to count time even if the application is killed.
+You can display details of time tracker or run it again to count new record.

-## Geting started:
+## Getting started:

 Clone the repo: